 Charles-Pierre Baudelaire (1821-1867)

-French Poet and Lyricist (Intimate Diaries, The Flowers of Evil, The Artificial Paradise): Wine is like man, you will never know to what degree you can appreciate or despise him, love him or hate him.
+French Poet and Lyricist (Intimate Diaries, The Flowers of Evil, The Artificial Paradise): Wine is like man, you will never know how much you can appreciate or despise, love or hate.
 Likewise, one does not know how many brilliant acts or outrageous misdeeds he is capable of.
 Let us not be crueler against him then as against ourselves and treat him as our equals.
 And a second quote: anyone who drinks only water has a secret to hide.

 The founder of Benedictine stated - besides "Ora et labora" - as a rule of the order: It does not happen that we determine how much others should eat or drink.
 Nevertheless, considering weaker brothers, we believe that one hemina (about 0.27 l) a day is sufficient.
 Those, however, to whom God gave the gift of abstinence, may know that their special reward awaits.